-MAT 064 Elementary Algebra
+MAT 064 Elementary Algebra 3 credits 3 class hours

 Designed so each student can begin at a level of proficiency corresponding to that individual's background in math and algebra.
 This course prepares the student for upper-level math courses and fulfills the basics for a good background in elementary algebra.